tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Ritual of Retrieval

-**Casting Time/Duration**: 10 minutes**/**Special
+**Casting Time/Duration:** 10 minutes**/**Special

-**Market/Component Cost**: 2,000 gp**/**200 gp
+**Market/Component Cost:** 2,000 gp**/**200 gp

-**Effect**: You perform this ritual at a specific safe location, attuning the site so that your body returns to it if you are killed.
+**Effect:** You perform this ritual at a specific safe location, attuning the site so that your body returns to it if you are killed.
 On the first round after you die, your body and all your possessions burn away to ash, reforming (still dead) in the locale you attune with this ritual.
 If the attuned location has been destroyed or altered in a way that prevents your body's return, the ritual fails.

-**Skill Check**: Your Arcana skill check determines how long your retrieval site remains attuned.
+**Skill Check:** Your Arcana skill check determines how long your retrieval site remains attuned.

 | Arcana Skill Check Result | Duration |
 | ------------------------- | -------- |